anamargaridarl/MIEIC_LPOO/docs/README.md

    **Shelter in house**- The game map will create a house on a random position for the player to shelter.
 By entering by the door he will be protected from the monsters.
  - **Sleep -** Additionally, this house has a bed that allows the player to recover from it's adventure.
 To do so the player needs to walk to the side of the bed so its health levels increase.
-On the down side, it will wake up felling more thirsty and hungry since those values will be decreased.
+On the down side, it will wake up feelling more thirsty and hungry since those values will be decreased.

 **Quit game** - By pressing Z the game will return to the main menu.